BENEFITS OF POWDER COATING

 THE PROCESS

-Powder coatings are based on polymer resin systems, combined with curatives, pigments, leveling agents, flow modifiers, and other additives.
-These ingredients are melted, mixed, cooled, and ground into a uniform powder.
-A process called electrostatic spray deposition (ESD) is used at AP Coating to achieve the application of the powder coating to a metal substrate.
-This application method uses a spray gun, which applies an electrostatic charge to the powder particles, which are then attracted to the grounded part.
-After application of the powder coating, the parts enter a curing oven where, with the addition of heat, the coating chemically reacts to produce long molecular chains, resulting in high cross-link density.
-These molecular chains are very resistant to breakdown.
+Powder coatings are composed of polymer resin systems, blended with curatives, pigments, flow modifiers, leveling agents, and other additives.
+These constituents undergo melting, mixing, cooling, and grinding to form a uniform powder.
+At AP Coating, we employ electrostatic spray deposition (ESD) to apply the powder coating onto metal substrates.
+This technique employs an electrostatically charged spray gun, attracting the powder particles to the grounded part.
+Subsequent to the coating application, the parts enter a curing oven where the added heat triggers a chemical reaction, forming long molecular chains and resulting in high cross-link density.
+These molecular chains exhibit remarkable resistance to deterioration.

-In order to guarantee the quality of our finishes, there are certain Quality Control methods we use to check the deliverable.
+To ensure the quality of our finishes, we employ specific Quality Control methods to assess the deliverables:

 COATING THICKNESS